StEP Management Board

 The Management Board acts as the operations, coordination and communication (internal & external) hub of the StEP Initiative.
 The Management Board is led by an Executive Director and supported by respective staff.
 The chair of the StEP Supervisory Committee is also a member of the Management Board.

 Meet the StEP Management Board

-Elisabeth is an Environmental Scientist with a keen interest in e-waste management and in-depth knowledge of the subject on an international level.
-She has previously worked for the United Nations Industrial Development Organization (UNIDO) and is currently heading the Dismantling- and Recycling-Centre (DRZ) in Vienna, a socio-economic facility for the treatment of e-waste.
+Elisabeth is an environmental scientist with a keen interest in e-waste management and in-depth knowledge of the subject on an international level.
+She is heading the StEP Initiative since October 2017.
+Besides heading the StEP Initiative, she is managing the Dismantling and Recycling Centre (DRZ), a socio-economic facility for the treatment of e-waste based in Vienna, Austria.

 Prior to her engagements at DRZ and StEP, Elisabeth worked for the United Nations Industrial Development Organization (UNIDO) where she focused on developing and implementing e-waste management projects in East Africa and Latin America.